Teaching Guide: Reducing Alcohol Use with Brief Intervention - Alcoholic Liver Disease

 III.
 Let the dance begin: Make the first step positive

 IV.
-First steps in the dance: Use of the counseling card
+First steps in the dance: Use of the OARS/FLO Card

-PROVIDER: That's a great start, cutting back.
+PROVIDER : That's a great start, cutting back.
 Unfortunately, we don't really know how much you can drink without making your liver disease worse.
-We do know that a person who drinks and has hepatitis C has a much higher risk of cirrhosis or liver scarring compared to a nondrinker, and drinkers are less likely to benefit from antiviral treatment.
+We do know that a person who drinks and has hepatitis C has a much higher risk of cirrhosis or liver scarring compared with a nondrinker.

 The patient education brochure Hepatitis C and Alcohol can be used to illustrate and help explain these points.

-Review liver biopsy results, complaints of fatigue or nausea, lab values or whatever helps customize your feedback to what is important to the patient and may be linked to alcohol use.
+Review complaints of fatigue or nausea, as well as lab or imaging results or results from fibrosis tests, or any specific information that will help customize your feedback to what is important to the patient and may be linked to alcohol use.

 Listen, reflect, summarize--the patient just made a motivational statement--you could just repeat it.